Normal Testosterone Levels In Men: Is Age Really A Factor?

 If you want to save the hassle of having to go to a lab and want to save a few bucks, it is possible to measure your testosterone levels using a home test kit.

-If you choose to order a home test kit, just know that salivary testosterone methods are not very accurate.
-This is why endocrinologists use blood serum tests to analyze low T.
+If you choose to order a home test kit, just know that salivary testosterone methods are not as accurate as blood tests.